 Leachate Quality from Mine Wastes

 Minnesota has an extensive taconite mining industry.
 The mines, tailings, and waste rock produced from taconite mining cover more than 184 square miles (as of 2009).
 Despite the vast amount of these wastes, leachate quality problems have been minimal.
-Studies have been conducted to quantify the sulfate released from a tailings basin and to evaluate ground water quality impacts of disposing taconite tailings in existing open pits.
+Studies have been conducted to quantify the sulfate released from a tailings basin and to evaluate potential ground water quality impacts of disposing taconite tailings in existing open pits.

 Evaluation of Predictive Tests